-If your injury is caused by doing the same thing repeatedly, you may be entitled to benefits.
-This type of injury is called a “repetitive trauma injury.”
-A repetitive trauma injury may include a back injury from heavy lifting over many years or carpal tunnel syndrome caused by job duties like repetitive typing, computer work, assembly work, or machine operation over time.
+You can develop repetitive trauma injuries by performing the same job-related activity continually.
+A repetitive trauma injury may include a back injury from heavy lifting over many years or carpal tunnel syndrome caused by job duties like typing, computer work, assembly work or machine operation.

 3. Occupational Illnesses

 4. Hearing Loss

 Workers’ compensation benefits will typically cover hearing loss in employees who work in a noisy environment — such as construction workers, or waitstaff in bars where the music is played continuously at high volumes.

 5. Stress-Related Injuries

-There is a well-established link between constant stress and a wide variety of physical and psychological illnesses.
-It is, however, still challenging to file a claim for workers’ compensation based on any illness caused by stress on the jobsite is difficult, if you have evidence that stress caused your injury, you are entitled to compensation.
+Constant stress is linked to a wide variety of physical and psychological illnesses.
+While filing a claim for workers’ compensation based on any illness caused by stress on the jobsite is difficult, if you have evidence that stress caused your injury, you are entitled to compensation.

-Some states, however, will allow for PTSD claims.
-These claims are often allowed if it is the result of an unexpected and traumatic event, such as a bank robbery, a school shooting, or workplace violence.
-If you suffer an illness as a result of an event, make sure you report that you are not feeling okay to your supervisor or your manager after the event.
-Then contact a workers’ compensation lawyer immediately.
+Some states will accept PTSD (Post-Traumatic Stress Disorder) claims.
+These claims are often allowed if your injury is the result of an unexpected and traumatic event, such as a bank robbery, a school shooting or workplace violence.
+If you suffer an illness as a result of an event, make sure you report your discomfort to your supervisor or manager after the incident.

 6. Stress Resulting From Physical Injuries on the Job

-If an employee develops psychological conditions as a result of a work-related physical injury, this quite often qualifies for workers’ compensation benefits.
+Psychological conditions resulting from work-related physical injuries generally qualify for workers’ compensation benefits.
 Physical injuries often bring pain, loneliness, and changes to an individual’s lifestyle that can lead to depression and anxiety.
 These conditions can be included as a “compensable consequence” of the original on-the-job injury.